ProFormA/taskxml/gradinghints/whitepaper-grades.md

 > |         | PMD          | 0.40 __details__ |               |
 > |         | Checkstyle   | 0.90 __details__ |      **2.75** |

-The **details** could be clickable links that shows a popup or that routes the user to an anchor in a large HTML document.
+The **details** could be clickable links that show a popup or that route the user to an anchor in a large HTML document.

 Last but not least, a front end could combine both approaches: a tabular representation for an overview and the bullet point list for the details.
 The __details__ links in the table could lead the user directly to the respective section in the bullet point list.

-#### Weighted sub results
+#### Example 1b.
+Weighted sub results

 Let's make the example a bit more complex by weighting test results individually: